Sparse Graph Learning from Spatiotemporal Time Series: Related Works

-Graph neural networks have become increasingly popular in spatiotemporal time series processing~\cite{seo2018structured,li2018diffusion, yu2018spatio, wu2019graph, deng2021graph, cini2022filling} and the graph learning problem is well known within this context.
-GraphWavenet~\cite{wu2019graph} learns a structure for time series forecasting by factorizing a weighted adjacency matrix with learned embeddings, and several other methods follow this direction~\cite{bai2020adaptive, oreshkin2020fcgaga}.
-MTGNN~\cite{wu2020connecting} and GDN~\cite{deng2021graph} sparsify the learned factorized adjacency by each node to the $K$-most similar ones. \citet{satorras2022multivariate} showed that hierarchical attention-based architectures are also viable to obtain accurate predictions; however, attention-based approaches do not actually \emph{learn a graph}.
-Within models learning from non-temporal data, \citet{franceschi2019learning} tackle the probabilistic graph learning by using a bi-level optimization routing and a straight-through gradient trick~\cite{bengio2013estimating}, which nonetheless requires dense computations.
-NRI~\cite{kipf2018neural} learns a latent variable model predicting the interactions of physical objects by learning edge attributes of a fully connected graph.
-GTS~\cite{shang2021discrete} simplifies the NRI module considering only binary relationships and integrates graph inference in a spatiotemporal recurrent graph neural network~\cite{li2018diffusion}.
-Both NRI and GTS exploit path-wise gradient estimators based on the categorical \emph{Gumbel trick}~\cite{maddison2017concrete, jang2017categorical} and, as such, suffer from the computational setbacks discussed in the introduction.
-Finally, the graph learning module proposed by \citet{kazi2020differentiable} shares some similarities with our approach and uses the Gumbel-Top-K trick~\cite{kool2019stochastic} to sample a $K$-NN graph; however, node scores are learned by using a heuristic for increasing the likelihood of sampling edges that contribute to correct classifications.
-To the best of our knowledge, we are the first to propose a graph learning module for spatiotemporal signals that keeps the computation sparse, both in training and during inference.
+Among probabilistic models, \citet{franceschi2019learning} tackle the graph learning problem for non-temporal data by using a bi-level optimization routine and a straight-through gradient trick~\citep{bengio2013estimating} which, nonetheless, requires dense computations.
+The NRI approach, introduced by \citet{kipf2018neural}, learns a latent variable model predicting the interactions of physical objects by learning edge attributes of a fully connected (dense) graph.
+GTS~\citep{shang2021discrete} simplifies the NRI module by considering binary relationships only and integrates graph inference in a spatiotemporal recurrent graph neural network~\citep{li2018diffusion}.
+Both NRI and GTS exploit path-wise gradient estimators based on the categorical \emph{Gumbel trick}~\citep{maddison2017concrete, jang2017categorical} and, as such, rely on continuous relaxations of discrete distributions and suffer from the computational setbacks anticipated in the introduction.
+Finally, the graph learning module proposed by \citet{kazi2022differentiable} uses the Gumbel-Top-K trick~\citep{kool2019stochastic} to sample a $K$-nearest neighbors ($K$-NN) graph, where node scores are learned by using a heuristic for increasing the likelihood of sampling edges that contribute to correct classifications.